How to Create a Relaxing Morning Routine When You Only Have 15 Minutes

 Make It Yours

-• Listening to one calming song
+- Listening to one calming song that makes you feel peaceful.

 Ready for the real thing?
 Find a Relax venue near you →

-Because sometimes, the most radical act of self-care is simply beginning your day with kindness—toward yourself.
+Because sometimes, the most radical act of self care is simply beginning your day with kindness, toward yourself.